 “Why didn’t he love me?” her voice squeaked with hurt.

 I took a deep, patient breath and focused on her question—on what she was really asking.
 “He loved you long enough.
 Not all love is forever.
 You loved him the same and then you both gave each other the gift of moving on.
 You know deep down, he’ll never forget you.
 You also know that you need to let this go in order to make room for something new…when you’re ready.”

 She ran the side of her hand under her nose and finally looked up at me.
 “I’ll try,” she said.
 “But please, do me a favor?”

 “Tell me something bad about her?” she pleaded.

 I tapped my chin and looked up at the ceiling, searching for the perfect answer.
-“She has four kids from four different fathers with four different ethnicities.
-She said she’s too afraid to travel, so she brought the world to herself.”
+“She’s not you.”

 She narrowed her eyebrows at me, started a retort, then thought the better of it.
 “Ugh, fine,” she grumbled.